SideStore/SideStore-Docs/guides/create-account.md

 ![20230429_120218000_iOS](https://user-images.githubusercontent.com/26381427/235302503-bfee3f63-4537-4d5c-b199-78cef1b616e6.png)

-5. Choose the option to create a new icloud email, you don't need to create a gmail account for this methode.
+5. Choose the option to create a new icloud email, you don't need to create a gmail account for this method.

 ![20230429_120328000_iOS](https://user-images.githubusercontent.com/26381427/235302540-b95168b4-a513-4fdc-b530-b701e594e3ea.png)